ibm-cloud-docs/hlf-support/index.md

 Currently, support is not available for environments that were not deployed using the IBM Operator and are not being managed using the certified Fabric Operations Console.
 This is because the operator provides a tested and stable deployment and also automates many ongoing tasks.
 In addition the Fabric Operations Console makes ongoing management, configuration, and support much easier.

-The **{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0** is purchased as a stand-alone entitlement.
+The **{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric** is purchased as a stand-alone entitlement.
 After purchase, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 This key is required to deploy the release or download the container images unless you are deploying from Red Hat Marketplace.

 With this offering, you are responsible for purchasing and provisioning your own Kubernetes cluster.
 Additionally, you will need to [open ports in your firewall](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-security#ibm-hlfsupport-security-ibm-hlfsupport-ports) if you are using one.
 {: important}